 There are a large number of places of worship in the Wood Green area serving people of different religions.
 The 'UK Turkish Islamic Centre' situated at 10 Caxton Road, serves the Turkish community in the area, drawing in members of the community both working and living in the area.
-The 'Alevi Centre' serves followers of Alevi faith.
-The Alevi are a marginalised group whose religion is still not recognised in Turkey where they constitute the largest minority.
+The 'Alevi Centre' serves followers of Alevi faith, also drawing in members of the community both working and living in the area.